RuiChen12/RuiChen12.github.io/projects/UHGrouping.md

     };
 ```

-You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).
+You can learn more at the [UH Groupings](https://www.hawaii.edu/its/uhgroupings/).